-Seventy-four Islands make up the Whitsunday Islands of Australia.
+Seventy-four islands make up the Whitsunday Islands of Australia.
 These incredible islands located off the Earth’s only country-continent near Queensland.
-One of the reasons this spot is one of the most popular cruising places of all time is the outstanding diving experience to be had on the Great Barrier Reef.
+One of the reasons this spot is one of the most popular cruising destinations of all time is the outstanding diving experience to be had on the Great Barrier Reef.

 6. Nile River

 The Nile River has just as much appeal today as it did back in the time of Cleopatra.
 People are now choosing to forego hoity-toity cruise ships and take smaller vessels to see this ancient river for good reasons.

 Some water lovers will appreciate renting a felucca, which is very similar to a traditional canvas sailboat.
 Since they are smaller and powered by the wind, the boat can spend more time sailing and passengers can spend more time enjoying the gorgeous views of the world’s longest river.

 The smaller vessels can skip the crowds and visit some of the tiny islands that the cruise ships have to skip.
 As passengers sail through the lands of the pyramids, they can stop to take pictures or buy some souvenirs from local merchants.